lusso-restaurant/Lusso/README.md

 Based on comprehensive research, we have identified and documented:

 ### **Navigation & Layout** ✅
+- **Dynamic Header System**: Smart header that integrates menu categories when on menu page with sticky behavior
-- **Header Component**: Glassmorphism header with interactive mouse tracking and premium typography
+- **Header Component**: Glassmorphism header with interactive mouse tracking, grid layout, and premium typography
+- **Mobile Navigation**: Complete mobile navigation using Shadcn Sheet with proper TypeScript interfaces
+- **Menu Navigation**: Category navigation with disableSticky prop and header integration
+- **Main Navigation**: Desktop navigation with dynamic styling and accessibility features
 - **Background System**: Aurora background with proper layer hierarchy
-- Mobile hamburger menu with slide-out drawer (planned)

 ### **Content & Menu**
 - Hero section with video/image backgrounds